glenys-geo/map_symbol_pattern_AI_workflow/README.md

 # Sprite Builder🗺️
-Worklfow to generate symbols and patterns for multi-scale maps with AI
+Worklfow to generate symbols and patterns for multi-scale maps with AI.

 This repository contains the MapLibre-based multi-scale test environment and supporting workflow used in the master thesis🎓: